adnissen/motd/README.md

 # motd

-we use this at sessionm to display dumb stuff on a big monitor
+we use this at sessionm to display stuff on a big monitor

 it looks like this (but looks better on a big screen obviously)